Museum of Contemporary Art

 Sunday: 11am – 4pm

-Adults $7, Students and Seniors $4, Youth Free.
+Adults $10, Students and Seniors and military $5, Youth Free.

 MOCA is proud to be a League of American Bicyclists recognized Bronze Seal Bicycle Friendly Business!
 We are conveniently located half a mile from the Santa Cruz River Path, the El Paso + Southwestern Greenway and right off the Cushing bike route providing safe paths to the Museum with bicycle racks out front.

-Metered parking (accepts both cash and card) is available in front of the Museum on McCormick St., and east of the Museum on Stone Ave.
+Metered parking (payment by GoTucson parking app) is available in front of the Museum on McCormick St., and east of the Museum on Stone Ave.
 Paid parking is available in the Convention Center lot across Church Ave. and in the La Placita parking garage on Church Ave near Broadway Blvd.
 Free two-hour parking is available in the Barrio Viejo where Church Ave. becomes Convent Ave. across Cushing St.

 Unique among downtown Tucson hotels, the Hotel McCoy offers stylish accommodations at the edge of barrios Menlo Park and Santa Cruz, just a few minutes drive from MOCA.
 This 1960s mid-century modern art hotel features an onsite art gallery and in-room art, beer and wine, and coffee and tea, all by local and regional artists and vendors.
 Visitors staying at the Hotel McCoy receive free admission at MOCA.